Skip to main content

 Scalar values

-The SIMD module defines several type aliases that are shorthand for different types of SIMD vectors.
+The SIMD module defines several comptime values that function as type aliases—shorthand names for different types of SIMD vectors.
 In particular, the Scalar type is just a SIMD vector with a single element.
 The numeric types listed in Table 1, like Int8 and Float32 are actually type aliases for different types of scalar values:

 This may seem a little confusing at first, but it means that whether you're working with a single Float32 value or a vector of float32 values, the math operations go through exactly the same code path.